OctHe/octhe.github.io/README.md

     sudo apt install makeinfo

+in Debian or

+    sudo dnf install texinfo

+in Fedora.

-The blog can be compiled from the texinfo source to html.
+The blog can be built from the texinfo source to html.

-    makeinfo --html --output=. cardbox.texi
+    makeinfo --html --no-split --output=. cottage.texi